Kevin Boyce

-Kevin L. Boyce (born October 5, 1971) is an American politician and a member of the Democratic Party who currently serves as President of the Franklin County Board of Commissioners.
+Kevin Lewis Boyce (born October 5, 1971) is an American politician and a member of the Democratic Party who currently serves as President of the Franklin County Board of Commissioners.
 Formerly, he was a member of the Ohio House of Representatives from the 25th District from 2012 to 2016, a member of Columbus City Council, and was the Ohio State Treasurer from 2009 to 2010.

 In the March 2016 Democratic primary election, Boyce was selected as the Democratic nominee to run for incumbent Paula Brooks' seat on the Franklin County, Ohio Board of Commissioners in the 2016 general election.
 Boyce ran for, and was elected to a second term in 2020 and a third term in 2024.

 Education

 Boyce graduated from Columbus East High School in 1990.
 He obtained a Bachelor of Arts degree in political science from the University of Toledo in 1995 and a Master of Public Administration degree from Central Michigan University in 2004.